kasirgalabs/ERIC/README.md

 ## clangport LLVM Based Compiler ##

-You can use clangport as clang-like compiler.
-If you compile a .c code to object code and give `--elf2encryptedhex="<elf2encryptedhex-encryption options>"` flag it will also run elf2encryptedhex obfuscator and give encrypted or non-encrypted hex code.
+`clangport` is a `c/c++` compiler that ported from `clang` compiler driver to compile c/c++ files and drive `hex code obfuscator`.
+So, you can use `clangport` with full-featured as `clang` or `gcc` like compiler.
+If you compile a .c code to object code and give `--elf2encryptedhex="<elf2encryptedhex-encryption options>"` flag it will also run elf2encryptedhex obfuscator and give encrypted or non-encrypted hex code according to your choices.

 **Example usages:**